Social-Emotional Learning Summit

 Art of the LandscapeKate Stover

-Join us to explore and enjoy nature through creating art and self-expression.
+Join us to explore and enjoy nature through art making and self-expression.
 Create your own sketch or nature drawing while experiencing the beautiful setting of SCICON.
 This session will require some walking over uneven surfaces.

-Acts of ServiceSCICON Staff
+Acts of ServicePeter Martinez

 Mindfulness 101Meade Williams